HewlettPackard/green-dcc/README.md

 ### 7.5 Transmission Delay Model

-To accurately model the impact of network latency when routing tasks between geographically distant datacenters, GreenDCC calculates and applies a transmission delay.
+To accurately model the impact of network latency when routing tasks between geographically distant datacenters, SustainCluster calculates and applies a transmission delay.

 *   **Purpose:** Represents the time taken for the task's input data to travel from the origin DC to the destination DC.
 *   **Calculation (`get_transmission_delay` in `data/network_cost/network_delay.py`):** The delay is composed of two parts: